microsoft/azuredevopslabs/labs/tfs/started/readme.md

 <p>e.
 Your settings should resemble the following screenshot (the actual name of your external network may vary)</p>
 <img src="media/image3.png" width="624"/>
 <p>f.
 Click OK to close the settings dialog.</p>
-<p>g. **Start** the virtual machine if it isn’t already running.</p>
+<p>g. <b>Start</b> the virtual machine if it isn’t already running.</p>
 <p>h.
-Once the machine starts, log in as **Sachin**.
-All passwords are **P2ssw0rd**.</p>
+Once the machine starts, log in as <b>Sachin</b>.
+All passwords are <b>P2ssw0rd</b>.</p>
 <p>i.
 Typically, you can simply give the guest OS a few minutes in order to automatically activate the 180 day trial, but you can always double-check in the Control Panel.</p>
 <p>j.
-From the Start menu, open the **Control Panel**.</p>
+From the Start menu, open the <b>Control Panel</b>.</p>
 <p>k.
-Double-click on the **System** control panel applet.</p>
+Double-click on the <b>System</b> control panel applet.</p>
 <p>l.
-If necessary, click on **Activate Windows Now** at the bottom of the System applet.</p>
+If necessary, click on <b>Activate Windows Now</b> at the bottom of the System applet.</p>
 <p>m.
-Click on **Activate Windows online now**.
+Click on <b>Activate Windows online now</b>.
 If you have successfully enabled Internet access for your virtual machine then this step should just take a few moments.</p>
 <p>n.
 Your virtual machine will now remain active for up to 180 days from this point in time.
 You can confirm this by looking at the bottom of the System control panel applet.</p>
 <p>o.
-Proceed to step 3 below to configure your virtual machine for use with an **internal** network adapter.
+Proceed to step 3 below to configure your virtual machine for use with an <b>internal</b> network adapter.
 Step 3 is very important since there is no active virus protection software on this virtual machine, and it may not contain the latest security patches, so you shouldn’t leave this virtual machine in an Internet-facing state.</p>
 </td>
 </tr>
 <tr>
 <td>3.
 Configure an internal network adapter</td>
 <td><p>a.
-Open the **Hyper-V Manager** on the host.</p>
+Open the <b>Hyper-V Manager</b> on the host.</p>
 <p>b.
 Select the VM in the Virtual Machines pane.</p>
 <p>c.
-Click **Settings** in the Actions pane.</p>
+Click <b>Settings</b> in the Actions pane.</p>
 <p>d.
 Configure the network adapter to use an internal network adapter. *(For information on how to configure an external network adapter with Hyper-V please consult the Hyper-V documentation)*</p>
 <p>e.
 Your settings should resemble the following screenshot (the actual name of your internal network may vary)</p>
 <img src="media/image4.png" width="624"/>
 <p>f.
-Click OK to **close** the settings dialog.</p>
+Click OK to <b>close</b> the settings dialog.</p>
 <p>g.
 It is highly recommended that you now take a checkpoint of the virtual machine so that you can return to this state later if you need to.
 See “*Working with Checkpoints*” below for more information.</p></td>
 </tr>
 </table>

 ## Working with Checkpoints

 Hyper-V introduces the concept of “checkpoints” which can be used to revert a virtual machine to a previous configuration state.
 The hands-on-labs which were built for use with this virtual machine were tested for use with a “clean” state of the virtual machine; it is recommended that you restore to a clean checkpoint before you start each hands-on-lab.
 As delivered, this virtual machine does not include any checkpoints.
 <table>
     <tr>
         <th>Tasks</th>